SeekyCt/spm-decomp/spm-headers/CONTRIBUTING.md

+## C++ notes
+- Most headers are designed to be compileable in C and C++
+- The CPP_WRAPPER macro allows for the file's namespace to be dropped when compiling in C and for `extern "C"` to be inserted when compiling in C++
+- The headers in the spm folder where the game used C++ features should still have C support
+    - These are rare, so it's less effort than supporting C++ in nw4r would be, and more useful
+    - Use `#ifdef __cplusplus` and padding where neccessary to achieve this
+- The headers in the nw4r folder don't have C support since they were written in C++ originally
+    - They therefore don't use the CPP_WRAPPER macro
+    - They're named .hpp instead of .h to indicate this

 ## Naming

 - Use official names when possible (from TTYD symbol map, asserts, etc.), and try to follow the style otherwise